MediaBrowser/plugin.video.emby/README.md

 - Full sync at first run, then periodic delta syncs every 60min (customizable)
 - Instant watched state/resume status sync: This is a 2-way synchronisation.
 Any watched state or resume status will be instantly (within seconds) reflected to or from Kodi and the server
 - [Plex Companion](https://support.plex.tv/hc/en-us/sections/200276908-Plex-Companion): fling Plex media (or anything else) from other Plex devices to PlexKodiConnect
-- Automatically download more artwork from [FanArt.TV](https://fanart.tv/), just like the Kodi addon Artwork Downloader
+- Automatically download more artwork from [Fanart.tv](https://fanart.tv/), just like the Kodi addon Artwork Downloader
     + Banners
     + Disc art
-    + Clear Logo
+    + Clear logos
-    + Landscape
+    + Landscapes
     + Clear art
-    + Extra fanart background
+    + Extra fanart backgrounds
 - Play directly from network paths (e.g. "\\\\server\\Plex\\movie.mkv" or "smb://server/Plex/movie.mkv") instead of slow HTTP (e.g. "192.168.1.1:32400").
 You have to setup all your Plex libraries to point to such network paths.
 Do have a look at [the wiki here](https://github.com/croneter/PlexKodiConnect/wiki/Direct-Paths)
 - [Plex Transcoding](https://support.plex.tv/hc/en-us/articles/200250377-Transcoding-Media)